 - More compressive force, i.e., weight-on-bit.

 As bending increases, the length of the assembly mainly involved (from the bit to the first point of drill collar wall contact) tends to shorten.
 This is called the “active drill collar length”.
 In practice, the position of the first stabilizer determines this dimension.
-Usually, not more than the bottom 50 m (150 ft.) of the assembly is active in the absence of stabilizers; or at a high inclination or with high bit weight, perhaps less than 20 m (60 ft.).
+Usually, not more than the assembly’s bottom 50 m (150 ft.) is active in the absence of stabilizers or at a high inclination or with high bit weight, perhaps less than 20 m (60 ft.).

 The Pendulum Effect Of Gravity On Wellbore Deviation